mszell/fyp2021p01lectures/README.md

 #### AUTOMACIALLY for Anaconda or Visual Code Studio

 In VSCode when opening the notebook, you can select the environemt in the top right corner of the notebook.
 Here you choose the one that matches the path of the project and is named `venv`.

+#### Installing requirements

+`pip install -r requirements.txt`

+DONE!
+You can proceed to use the virtual environment in the console or in your notebook editor.

 ## Contributors